 Each student is required by law to present evidence of age appropriate immunizations at the time of registration or earlier.
-Students who do not have complete immunization records will not be allowed to enter school.
-All students should be in compliance with all age appropriate immunizations with exceptions for any exemptions.
+Students who do not have complete immunization records will not be allowed to enter school except for those with exemptions.